Chen Jui-chin: Case history

 Chen's late wife often visited a clothing store owned by a woman named Yan Liqin, a widow with two children.
 After more than a month from his wife's death, Chen took the initiative to "entangle" himself around the clothing store.
 After strenuous pursuit, Yan was moved, and they married in 1997.
-Chen's vicious behavior was unchanged, however, as he tried to fraudulently clear his debts the following year.
+Chen's vicious behaviour was unchanged, however, as he tried to fraudulently clear his debts the following year.
 Yan's 16-year-old son was having a headache, so Chen fed him sleeping pills, claiming that they were painkillers.
 While the son was sleeping, Chen transported him to the stairs, where he dropped him on his head, creating the illusion of an accidental death.
 He applied for an insurance claim of $15.5 million NT, but the insurance company, which had noticed that multiple relatives had died of suspicious injuries relating to head trauma, paid only $250,000.
 Since Yan also believed that her son had been murdered, she continued to investigate for possible evidence to prove it.
 Perplexingly, Chen tried to deceive his wife by putting on a condom on the boy's genitalia and explaining that he had died while having sex.
-Yan remained with him for a while, but as they relationship worsened, she divorced him.
+Yan remained with him for a while, but as their relationship worsened, she divorced him.
 During the divorce, she was intimidated by Chen to pay a $1.2 million NT "breakup fee", but was otherwise left unharmed.

-In 2000, many insurance companies discovered that the circumstances surrounding the deaths of Chen's relatives, especially his three sons, whom all received "head injuries" and died from cerebral edema, were suspicious, as all of them had been insured for millions of NT.
+In 2000, many insurance companies discovered that the circumstances surrounding the deaths of Chen's relatives, especially his three sons, who all received "head injuries" and died from cerebral oedema, were suspicious, as all of them had been insured for millions of NT.
 After holding discussions with representatives of various companies, they unanimously agreed to prevent Chen Jui-chin from insuring people and reported this to the police.
 The then-legislator, Chen Chao-jung, was informed of this ordeal, and soon held a press conference expressing his doubts about the suspect.
 Chao-jung himself would later personally go and interrogate Chen, who, out of fear, hid under the table and refused to come out.
 The next day, he angrily announced before the media that he would "retain the right to pursue the lawsuit against the false accusations of legislators."